January transfer window: Grades for each Premier League club

 Bournemouth: D — The Cherries failed to replace Nathan Ake after he went back to Chelsea and also couldn’t force through a deal for Asmir Begovic.
 Eddie Howe‘s men looking a little bit suspect in defense now.

-Burnley: B+ — A wonderful window for the Clarets as they picked up Joey Barton on a free, plus experienced campaigners Ashley Westwood and Robbie Brady for a combined fee of $22 million.
+Burnley: B+ — A wonderful window for the Clarets as they picked up Joey Barton on a free transfer, plus experienced campaigners Ashley Westwood and Robbie Brady for a combined fee of $22 million.
 Money well spent as they look set to fight off relegation for the first time ever.

 Chelsea: C – The Blues brought back Ake and kept hold of Begovic and Diego Costa, plus they sold Oscar for an astronomical fee.
 Conte didn’t get the experienced striker he wanted as cover for Costa but that was the only stumbling block.
 Overall the squad was trimmed significantly and the Costa situation was handled.
 For now…